eternalmaria0003-a11y/ExodusLarp/README.md

 This is a exodus larping tool
+All you have to do is open Exolarp.exe
 Description:
 Exodus Fake Balance Edition – The ultimate testing & demo wallet for crypto enthusiasts, developers, and content creators.
 Change your balance.
 Anytime.
 Anywhere.